tsherif/space-shooter.c/ARCHITECTURE.md

 Introduction
 ------------

-In developing `space-shooter.c`, I went through several iterations on the architecture and dug into a few more-or-less poorly-documented OS APIs on both Windows and Linux.
+In developing `space-shooter.c`, I went through several iterations on the overall structure and dug into a few more-or-less poorly-documented OS APIs on both Windows and Linux.
 This document is intended as a record of that process and to hopefully serve as a reference for others doing similar work.
-In turn, I want to call out a few resources that invaluable to me in building `space-shooter.c`:
+In turn, I want to call out resources that were invaluable to me in building `space-shooter.c`:
-- The early episodes of [Handmade Hero](https://handmadehero.org/) are a fantastic intro to programming low-level OS APIs and just make it all seem less scary.
+- [Handmade Hero](https://handmadehero.org/) is an incredibly generous resource on many levels, but I think its most important effect on me was simply demystifying low-level OS APIs.
 - [pacman.c](https://github.com/floooh/pacman.c) is a goldmine of ideas for simplified game systems.
-- [sokol](https://github.com/floooh/sokol), [GLFW](https://github.com/glfw/glfw) and [SDL](https://github.com/libsdl-org/SDL) were amazing references for how get things done in the platform layer.
+- The source code of [sokol](https://github.com/floooh/sokol), [GLFW](https://github.com/glfw/glfw) and [SDL](https://github.com/libsdl-org/SDL) were my encyclopedias for how get things done in the platform layer.
 This was especially helpful on Linux where functionality is spread across several APIs and the documentation tends to be much worse.

 Architectural Overview
 ----------------------